Jefferson Electric Clock

 (2) The clock may run slow or not at all.
 The clock motor may be running but the output gear from the gearbox doesn't turn or turns intermittently.
 One of the gears inside the motor gearbox may be stripped.
 You can either rebuild the motor gearbox as described below, or simply replace the motor/gearbox assembly.

 Alternately, the motor output gear has been worn by the outer steel ring gear that's attached to the glass and only contacts it some of the time or not at all.
-A new motor assembly may be required or you might try a trick described in the improvements section.
+A new motor assembly may be required or you might try some surgery described in the improvements section.

 What is referred to as the "motor" actually consists of a motor and gearbox assembly all in one package.
 The gearbox reduces the high rpm and low torque of the motor down to a lower rpm and higher torque.
 The original motors in the Golden Hour and Golden Minute clocks have a synchronous motor made by The International Register Company, 15 South Throop Street, Chicago, IL U.S.A.
 This was the company's main location from the early to mid 1900's.
 The company was renamed in the early 1970's to Intermatic Incorporated.
 The motors are 240 rpm and have a stall torque of 60 in/oz at the output gear.
 They are rated at 115V, 60C, 2.5W.
 They are UL and CSA approved.